Su-Shee/heating-mqtt/README.md

 I've aimed for a working heating cycle above else and publishers and subscribers actually reacting to each other via mosquitto as message broker.
-I left out actually calculating valve openings by percentage; I'm just opening th heater within mock-up range of temperature.
+I left out actually calculating valve openings by percentage; I'm just opening the heater within mock-up range of temperature.

 Next steps are clearly "better code" in the sense of improved abstractions so that publishing, subscribing, generating (or rather reading values in a more realistic scenario) is more easily pluggable.
+Also, just now (22:56) I've realized that I could have made a channel instead of an endless loop...

 The service in the middle could serve all kinds of things as a HTTP-based API: a commandline client, web-based UIs, other tools...